-On-farm carbon credits
+On-farm carbon revenues

-Farming carbon credits
+Farming carbon revenue generation

 Conservation and Regenerative Agriculture (CA/RA) are principal ways in which the farmers can contribute to global efforts to mitigate climate change and reduce greenhouse gas (GHG) emissions, while also improving a farm’s resilience to the future impact of climate change.
 Besides the GHG emission and carbon sequestration benefits of CA/RA, the additional benefits of improved water holding capacity and consequent sustained crop yields in dry spells, are especially important in agricultural, as many areas are subject to increased frequencies and intensities of droughts.
-Carbon sequestration, together with significant savings in fuel, fertiliser and lime, through the adoption of CA/RA can deliver a broad set of benefits to South African farmers, such as the possibility of generating carbon credits.
+Carbon sequestration, together with significant savings in fuel, fertiliser and lime, through the adoption of CA/RA can deliver a broad set of benefits to South African farmers, such as the possibility of generating carbon revenues.

 Also see the Farmer's Weekly article by Lindi Botha from